lbarberiscanoni/TheAgentOfDisruption/_posts/2015-05-21-the-future-of-wall-street-analysts.markdown

 ---
 layout: post
-title: "The Future of analysts in Wall Street's Tech Revolution"
+title: "The Future of Analysts in Wall Street's Tech Revolution"
 date: 2015-05-21 15:17:10
 ---